kaan955/cost-management-demo/README.md

 **Access to some features is limited due to the demo version.

 ## Technologies Used
-Architecture: MVVM,Compose, Room, Navigation, Dependency Injection: Hilt
+- Architecture: MVVM,Compose, Room, Navigation
+- Dependency Injection: Hilt
-Kotlin Coroutines
+- Kotlin Coroutines
-Jetpack Compose
+- Jetpack Compose
-Clean Code*
+- Clean Code*
-SQLite / Room Database
+- SQLite / Room Database
-MPAndroidChart *adapted to compose
+- MPAndroidChart *adapted to compose
-Detekt *Static code analysis for Kotlin
+- Detekt *Static code analysis for Kotlin
-Firebase Analytics *used for events
+- Firebase Analytics *used for events

 ---